stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	  - Description

 	* - ``maxLength``
-	  - Integer
+	  - Number
 	  - Default is 100
 	  - Represents the maximum length for a password.
 For example ``maxLength`` of ``10`` indicates that a password can have no more than 10 characters.

 	* - ``minLength``
-	  - Integer
+	  - Number
 	  - Default is 8
 	  - Represents the minimum length for a password.
 For example ``minLength`` of ``5`` requires that a password has no less than 5 characters.

 	* - ``minLowerCase``
-	  - Integer
+	  - Number
 	  - Default is 1
 	  - Represents the minimum number of lower case characters required for the password. characters

 	* - ``minNumeric``
-	  - Integer
+	  - Number
 	  - Default is 1
 	  - Represents the minimum number of numeric characters required for the password.

 	* - ``minSymbol``
-	  - Integer
+	  - Number
 	  - Default is 0
 	  - Represents the minimum number of symbol characters required for the password.

 	* - minUpperCase
-	  - Integer
+	  - Number
 	  - Default is 1
 	  - Represents the minimum number of upper case characters required for the password.

 	* - minDiacritic
-	  - Integer
+	  - Number
 	  - Default is 0
 	  - Represents the minimum number of diacritic characters required for the password.